Poorly Disguised Pilot

 - Speaking of Animaniacs, "Spellbound" gave Pinky and the Brain a full half-hour story before getting their own show.

 - Secret Mountain Fort Awesome has the episode "Uncle Grandpa" nearing the end of its run, starring a completely different cast and only brief appearances from the main characters.
-This later turned out to be true, as Uncle Grandpa was greenlit for its own series.
+Eventually, Uncle Grandpa was greenlit for its own series.
 As a side-note, Uncle Grandpa was the star of the pilot the show was based on, before a tremendous Re Tool; the Disguistoids only had a brief appearance and were seemingly mindless monsters.

 - Superman: The Animated Series had "In Brightest Day", an episode that focused primarily on the origin of Green Lantern, and did a pretty good job of establishing his mythology and arch-enemy Sinestro.
 Superman was a secondary character at most, and a victim of The Worf Effect.
 Ultimately, though, no new GL show came of it and when Justice League came along, the main Lantern was John Stewart.
 This episode remains Kyle Rayner's only animated appearance, if we don't count a few tiny cameos in JLU.